 The following degree programs, certificates, and concentrations are no longer enrolling new students and will eventually retire.
 The final term Bethel will award the degree, certificate, or concentration is listed.
 For specific program closure information students may contact their student success advisor.

-- B.S. in Finance Summer 2025

-- · B.A. in Human Services Summer 2025

-- · Minor in Human Services Summer 2025

-- · Senior Care Leadership and Administration Certificate Summer 2025

-- · B.A. in Organizational Leadership Spring 2026

-- · Minor in Organizational Leadership Spring 2026

-- RN to BSN Program Summer 2026
+- B.A. in Organizational Leadership Spring 2026 - Minor in Organizational Leadership Spring 2026 - RN to BSN Program Summer 2026

-- · B.S. in Accounting Fall 2026

-- · B.A. in Christian Ministries Summer 2028
+- · B.S. in Accounting Fall 2026 - · B.A. in Christian Ministries Summer 2028

 Course Descriptions

 ACCT • Accounting